 To book a Family Adventure Safari tailored to YOUR unique & dynamic bunch click here!

-In Search of Family-Friendly Hidden Gems, in Egypt.
+In Search of the perfect Family-Friendly Hidden Gem, in Egypt.
 Honestly, Egypt has never appealed to me, but with the allure of my sister & her extended family temporarily living in Cairo, off the three of us went, Billy, 6, Zia, 5 and me, ancient!!
 A blank canvas, an open mind, eyes on stalks and fully prepared for the eyeball-sweating heat .. sort of!

 Cairo’s history is fascinating beyond belief.
 Indeed it’s a hussling, bussling, wobbly-pavement and hanging electricity wires city … the fact that it’s dispersed with incredbly showy shopping malls & flashy kids entertainment made it difficult to fully comprenend.
 Do I like it, do I not?
 Is it grotesque amongst so much poverty? or is it just normal for nowadays?
 Hmmmm …..
 Hey ho, any Kenyan released into shops = pure happiness; incredible culture & history, bring in on!!

 Apart from the dreaded (pretending not to like them) shopping centres, did we discover any memorable Hidden gems in Cairo?
 Well I’m going to add a little list of the fun things we did and what we got out of them as a family .. whether the most popular tourist attractions in the world, or hidden gems:

 The Egyptian Museum of Antiquities– An incredible museum!
 For those historians out there a few days would be ideal; our personal favourite section was the breath-taking collection of the infant-king Tutankamun’s belongings …. though it transpired one child doesn’t so much love being in a room with hundreds of dead bodies (Mummies!), so our visit was fairly speedy.